What was the Trojan War? Was it real?

 The Greeks then boarded their ships and made a show of leaving the shores of Troy forever.

-Secretly, they had only sailed around the cape, out of view of the Trojans.
+Secretly, however, they had only sailed around the cape, out of view of the Trojans.

 The Trojans discovered the wooden horse and thought it was a gift of peace, so they brought it inside the city, not knowing that it was full of Greek soldiers.

-That night, the warriors hiding inside the horse came out and opened the gates of Troy, allowing the rest of the Greek army to enter.
+That night, the warriors hiding inside the horse came out and opened the gates of Troy, which allowed the rest of the Greek army to enter.

 The Greeks then sacked and burned the city of Troy, killing its inhabitants.

-The Trojan War was also a way for the Ancient Greeks to explain natural phenomena, such as storms and earthquakes.
+In some ways, the Trojan War was a myth for the ancient Greeks to explain natural phenomena, such as storms and earthquakes.

-They believed that these were caused by the gods, who were angry about something that had happened in the human world.
+They believed that these were caused by the gods, who were angry about some things that had happened in the human world.

-Also, the story of the Trojan War represented the dark side of human nature, as well as the potential for greatness.
+The story of the Trojan War also represented the dark side of human nature, as well as the potential for greatness.

 It showed that even the most heroic and noble people could be brought down by their own flaws and weaknesses.

-The Trojan War is a significant event in Greek mythology and has been the subject of many works of art, such as paintings, sculptures and plays.
+In fact, the Trojan War is the most significant event in all of Greek mythology and was the subject of many works of art, such as paintings, sculptures and plays across both the Greek and Roman world.

-The Trojan War is usually dated to have taken place in the late Bronze Age, around 1200 BC.
+If there was a real Trojan War, it is usually thought to have taken place in the late Bronze Age, around 1200 BC.

 This was a time when many civilizations in Europe and Asia were collapsing.
 One theory is that this collapse was caused by a massive volcanic eruption that struck the Greek world around 1250 BC.

-It is thought that it caused a tsunami that destroyed much of the coastline settlements in the region and disrupted trade routes.
+It is thought that it caused a tsunami that destroyed much of the coastal settlements in the region and disrupted trade routes.

-The modern archaeological site of Hisarlik is believed to be the location of Troy.
+The modern archaeological site of Hisarlik is believed to be the most likely location of Troy.

-However, there is no archaeological evidence for a city being destroyed by fire at the end of the Bronze Age, as described in Homer's poem.
+However, there is no archaeological evidence for a city being destroyed by an internal attack and a great fire at the end of the Bronze Age, as described in Homer's poem.

 This means that the story of the Trojan War may be a myth, or a legend based on historical events.